Chase Sapphire Preferred® Card vs. Chase Sapphire Reserve®

 None$120 every 5 years for Global Entry Applications, $85 for TSA PreCheck Applications

-Earning Rate5x points per dollar for all travel booked through Chase Travel℠ portal, 5x on Lyft, 3x on all dining, 3x on online groceries (excluding Target, Walmart and wholesale clubs), 3x on select streaming services, 2x on all other travel purchases, 1x points per dollar for other expenses10x on Chase Dining, 10x on hotel and car travel booked through Chase Travel℠ portal, 10x on Lyft, 5x on flights booked through Chase portal, 3x points per dollar for all other travel and dining expenses, 1x points per dollar for other expenses
+Earning Rate5x points per dollar for all travel booked through Chase Travel℠ portal, 5x on Lyft (offer extended through September 2027), 3x on all dining, 3x on online groceries (excluding Target, Walmart and wholesale clubs), 3x on select streaming services, 2x on all other travel purchases, 1x points per dollar for other expenses8x on all travel booked through Chase Travel℠ portal, 5x on Lyft (offer extended through September 2027), 4x on flights and hotels booked directly, 3x on dining expenses, 1x for other expenses

 Final thoughts